lueschem/edi/docs/config_management/yaml.rst

        Relative paths are first searched within :code:`edi_project_plugin_directory` and |br|
        if nothing is found the search falls back to :code:`edi_edi_plugin_directory`. |br|
-       The values of the plugin and project directory can be retrieved as follows: :code:`edi config dictionary SOME_CONFIG.yml`.
+       The values of the plugin and project directory can be retrieved as follows: |br|
+       :code:`edi lxc configure --dictionary SOME-CONTAINER SOME_CONFIG.yml`.
    * - parameters
      - An optional list of parameters that will be used to parametrize the given plugin.
    * - skip